Our HistoryContact Us

 The Washington Coast Cleanup

 Our signature annual event is the Washington Coast Cleanup, which started as a series of separate beach cleanups held every April in celebration of Earth Day.
 The number of volunteers and the amount of debris collected keep growing.
-In 2016, over 1,400 volunteers removed more than 20 tons of debris on April 23rd.
+On average, over 1,300 volunteers participate in the cleanup and remove more than 34,000 pounds of debris each April.
 Awesome!

 Three Branches of Our History